 Here are the list of Army units stationed at Schofield. https://www.dodhousingnetwork.com/army/schofield-barracks/units

 Both Wheeler and Schofield use the same housing office on Schofield Barracks base closest to the Lyman gate entrance (Visitors center).

-The housing community is called "Island Palm Communities".
+The housing community at Schofield is called "Island Palm Communities".
 Island Palm communities manages housing on and off base.
 Most of the units on base are provided for enlisted members, which accounts for more than half of all housing on Post.

-You can also go to the site to see the cost of the units at Island Palm Communities. http://www.islandpalmcommunities.com/schofield-barracks/island-palm-communities/
+You can also visit the site to see the RENTAL RATES of the units at Island Palm Communities. http://www.islandpalmcommunities.com/schofield-barracks/island-palm-communities/

-To see the cost of the units and in comparison are a good deal than living off post in terms of quality (wood floors, yard, etc) and cost per square foot.
-The spouses I spoke with said it's "beautiful interior" and such a great support group of families since the community is so large.
-I know off post a 3bd, 2 bath home at 1400 sq ft ran you around $2800 which on post you can get up to 1900 sq ft same price.
+The cost of the units in comparison to living off post in terms of quality (wood floors, yard, etc) and price per square foot is pretty reasonable.
+A spouse I interviewed said it has a "beautiful interior" and a great support group of families since the community is so large.
+From my own research off post, a 3bd, 2 bath home at 1400 square foot ran around $2800 which on post you can get up to 1800 sq ft same price.

-They said you can expect to wait up to 2-4 weeks before you get a place, however recommended you call a month ahead of your arrival to get on the wait list to see if you can be placed when you arrive.
+They said you can expect to wait up to 2-4 weeks before you get a place, however recommended you call a 30 days prior to your arrival to get on the wait list to see if you can be placed when you arrive.
 Leasing office number is (844) 874-6019.
-M-F. Remember Hawaii standard time difference.
+M-F. Remember Hawaii Standard Time (HST) difference.

-At post housing Schofield you are allowed 2 pets.
-Except for pit bulls, pit bull mixes, Doberman pinschers, Rottweilers, wolf breed combination?, chows, etc. I guess they exclude these breeds without even testing behaviors.
-There are perfectly good breeds out there that are loving dogs.
+Except for pit bulls, pit bull mixes, Doberman pinschers, Rottweilers, wolf breed combination? chows, etc. I guess they exclude these breeds without even testing behaviors.

 See Pet addendum for more info on leasing at Island Palm communities. https://winnmilitary.entrata.com/media_library/12710/56e6e646732f3523.pdf